Chester Place: The Doheny years

 Chester Place quickly became one of the most desirable residential neighborhoods in Los Angeles.
 Wealthy socialite Mrs. S.E.
 Posey purchased the first lot in Chester Place and hired some of the best architects of the day to erect an opulent twenty-two-room mansion.
-With this move the neighborhood soon began to fill with the rich and influential citizens of Los Angeles, and then on October 24, 1901 Edward and Estelle Doheny purchased number 8 Chester Place for $120,000 cash.
+With this move the neighborhood soon began to fill with the rich and influential citizens of Los Angeles, and then on October 24, 1901, Edward and Estelle Doheny purchased number 8 Chester Place for $120,000 cash.

 The Dohenys immediately began renovations on their new home, soon making it one of the most extravagant homes in the city.
 The house encompassed 24000 sqft and was constantly worked on for the 58 years the family lived there.
 Almost immediately after moving in, Estelle was left on her own as Edward Doheny was in Mexico for much of the time working on developing his oil holdings in Mexico.
 Edward in turn left the renovations up to her which included hiring of staff, construction workers, and day-to-day maintenance.
 Edward relayed instructions via telegram about what he wanted done with the home.
 At the finish of the first stage of remodeling in 1902, it was featured in The House Beautiful, which caused a great number of tourists and visitors to show up on the lawn and even knock on the door requesting photographs.
 This lack of privacy prompted Edward to quietly buy up the remaining thirteen lots at Chester Place to ensure their privacy.
 Much of the renovations at Chester Place were important to Doheny since the home represented his financial wealth and stability, and as his increasingly unsure investments in Mexico were not yielding returns, it was important for investors that he keep up appearances at home.

 Edward Doheny, Jr., commonly known as "Ned," was raised and married at Chester Place.
 In 1928, he moved to Greystone Mansion in Beverly Hills.
 Edward, Sr., died in 1935 at the age of 79.
 Estelle continued to live at Chester Place, although they also constructed a ranch style home at Ferndale Ranch near Santa Paula, California.

 Present day

 The Chester Place of today retains much of the charm of the old neighborhood with many of the mansions still intact.
-The neighborhood now is part of Mount St. Mary's college satellite campus.
+The neighborhood now is known as the Doheny Campus of Mount St. Mary's University, Los Angeles.
 The school was first given rights to operate out of number 2 Chester Place in 1957.
-Estelle died in 1958 and left Chester Place to the Roman Catholic Archdiocese of Los Angeles, which transferred the land to Mount St. Mary's University, which officially opened their second campus in 1962.
-The administration and teaching at the campus takes place in many of the historic mansions, although a new library has been added to the campus.
-Estelle also left the easternmost portion of Chester place bordering Figueroa Street to St. Vincent School.
+Estelle died in 1958 and left Chester Place to the Roman Catholic Archdiocese of Los Angeles, which transferred the land to Mount St. Mary's University, Los Angeles.
+The new Doheny campus opened in 1962 as the university's 2nd campus.
+The administration and teaching at the campus takes place in many of the historic mansions, although multiple new buildings have since been added to the campus.
+Estelle also left the easternmost portion of Chester Place bordering Figueroa Street to St. Vincent School.